tokenring-ai/s3/README.md

 // Create a directory (S3 uses prefixes, so this is virtual) await provider.createDirectory('path/to/directory')
 // Returns: true
+// Throws: Error if path exists and is a file

 // Get directory tree listing (async generator) for await (const path of provider.getDirectoryTree('path/to/directory')) {